reactioncommerce/meteor-security/README.md

 ## Why?

-Meteor developers, both newbies and pros, often find the allow/deny paradigm very confusing.
-Worse yet, many think they understand it but don't fully.
-Since securing database write operations is a key requirement of any app, it makes sense to have a simpler security API, one that leaves very little room for mistakes.
+There are two main problems that this package solves.

+### Allow Functions Don't Provide Reliable Security

+Most Meteor developers should be familiar with the standard `allow` and `deny` functions that can be used to secure database operations that originate on the client.
+But most developers handle security by simply defining a few `allow` functions.
+This may work in most cases, but many people don't realize that only *one* allow function needs to return true and then the rest of them aren't even called.
+If you use a lot of community packages in your app, there is the possibility that one of them will add an `allow` function that returns `true` for a perfectly good reason, but if you are not aware of it, you may not even realize that your `allow` function is never being called, and your security logic is not being applied.

+*This package takes `allow` functions out of the equation and handles all security through `deny` functions, which are guaranteed to be called.*

+### A File Full of Allow/Deny Functions Is Not Easy To Read

-Furthermore, when you come back to a project after some time, it may be difficult to read through allow/deny rules and try to figure out what they are doing.
+When you come back to a project after some time or begin helping with a project you did not create, it may be difficult to read through allow/deny rules and try to figure out what they are doing.
 By encapsulating security logic in a readable string, it becomes much easier to skim your applied rules and understand what you might need to change or fix.

+*This package assign readable names to rules, making it easier to skim and see what security is applied to which collections.*

 ## How It Works